 Become a Certified Forensic Mental Health Evaluator(CFMHE)!

-In partnership with the Licensed Professional Counselors Association of Georgia (LPCA-GA), the National Board of Forensic Evaluators, Inc. (NBFE) announces our exclusive forensic mental health evaluator certification training event on Tuesday, 05/03/22, live (in-person) and online via Zoom, enabling mental health professionals across the country to attend remotely.
+In partnership with the Licensed Professional Counselors Association of Georgia (LPCA-GA), the National Board of Forensic Evaluators, Inc. (NBFE) announces our exclusive forensic mental health evaluator certification training event on Tuesday, 05/03/22, online via Zoom, enabling mental health professionals across the country to attend remotely.
 NBFE is the only forensic certification organization officially endorsed by the American Mental Health Counselors Association (AMHCA).

 Forensic mental health evaluation is an impactful and lucrative area of specialization for licensed mental health professionals, yet few counselors, social workers, and marriage and family therapists are exposed to this unique specialty in their graduate training.
 Whether you plan on working full time in forensics or just wish to supplement your practice with an additional funding stream, this credential can help you establish yourself as a forensic expert.
 If you already work in the forensic field, this credential can boost your resume, sharpen your evaluation skills, and enhance your reputation as an expert.